forestryio/forestry.io/hugo/content/careers/ux-designer-developer.md

 menu: []

 ---
 At Forestry we’re _helping people build a better web_.
-As a UX Designer, your mission is to design and build interfaces and features that will delight our users.
+As a **UX Designer/Developer**, your mission is to design and build interfaces and features that will delight our users.

 This is a **remote** role.

-### Responsibilities
+### What You'll Do

 * Wireframe and/or mock up designs for new features and improvements to existing features
 * Create prototypes for testing of designs (Figma, Invision, etc)